• Skip to content

 Open a student bank account

-Your maintenance loan or other funding will be paid into your bank account, so it makes sense to have an account organised before you arrive.
+Your maintenance loan or other funding will be paid into your chosen bank account, so it makes sense to have an account organised before you arrive.

 • Look for student accounts with benefits that suit you.